 Covers international and national SF level conventions only.

 SF Film launches refer only approximately to European/UK release dates and are subject to studio change.

 Although covering many countries, this convention diary lists only the major national and international SF conventions relating to the genre's literary and cinematic forms.
-For a more complete list of book conventions (including smaller regional ones especially in the US) then consult the Locus listing.
+For a more complete list of book conventions (including smaller regional ones especially in the US) then consult the Locus listing and Ansible (especially UK).
 For details of TV related SF conventions in the UK then consult SFX magazine in the UK, and for conventions in countries with a significant Russian-speaking population see MIR Fantasy magazine in Russia.

 For registration details see the convention's own website linked to each of the below entries.

 Jump to 2022 - '23 Films Jump to 2022 - '23 Conventions

 ROSCON - RUSSIA's MAJOR CONVENTION (31st March - 3rd April '22).
 Boarding House of the Presidential Administration of the Russian Federation "Forest Dali", Moscow, Russia.

 RECLAMATION - THE 2022 BRITISH SF EASTERCON (15th - 18th April '22).
 Radisson Hotel & Conference Centre, Heathrow, London.
 GoHs: Mary Robinette Kowal, Zen Cho, Philip Reeve and Nicholas Whyte.